Philadelphia Flyers: Legion of Doom (1994–1997)

 Free-agent goaltender Jeff Hackett was signed from Boston to replace Cechmanek and challenge backup Robert Esche for the starter's spot in 2003–04, but he was forced to retire in February due to vertigo.
 During the course of the season, serious injuries suffered by both Roenick (broken jaw) and Primeau (concussion) in February forced the Flyers to trade for Chicago's Alexei Zhamnov, who filled in well and kept the Flyers afloat.
 On March 5, 2004, the Flyers set an NHL record in a game against Ottawa where they set a combined record of 419 penalty minutes in a single game.
 Esche entrenched himself as starter and remained in that position even after the Flyers re-acquired Sean Burke from the Phoenix Coyotes as the Flyers clinched the Atlantic Division title over New Jersey on the last day of the season.
 Though solid in net, Esche's performance was trumped by the play of captain Keith Primeau in the playoffs.
-Primeau led the Flyers past the defending Stanley Cup champion Devils in five, Toronto in six on their way to the Eastern Conference Finals, and a match-up with Tampa Bay.
-Despite winning Game 6 on the late-game heroics of Primeau and winger Simon Gagné, the Flyers came up short once again, losing Game 7 in Tampa, 2–1.
+Primeau led the Flyers past the defending Stanley Cup champion Devils in five, Toronto in six on their way to the conference finals, and a matchup with Tampa Bay.
+Despite winning game six on the late-game heroics of Primeau and winger Simon Gagne, the Flyers came up short once again, losing game seven in Tampa, 2–1.